offternet/Repair-boot-issues/README.md

 # bash-snippets
 A place to keep some bash snippets most are from SF, SOF, GH, etc.

-The above bash-snippet file contains will contain all my Linux bash code tweaks.
+The above bash-snippets file contains will contain all my Linux bash code tweaks.
 Added as I find and tweak them for my projects.